Voronoi diagrams on planar graphs, and computing the diameter in deterministic $\tilde{O}(n^{5/3})$ time: Introduction

 The second main difference is that we develop a deterministic divide-and-conquer construction of Voronoi diagrams, while Cabello uses the randomized incremental construction for abstract Voronoi diagrams~\cite{KleinMM93}.
 This makes the algorithm more explicit and deterministic.

 The third main difference is that our construction of Voronoi diagrams works when the sites lie on multiple holes,\footnote{We assume throughout the paper that the number of holes is constant but, in fact, the dependency of the construction time in our algorithm on the number of holes is polynomial, so we could tolerate a non-constant number of holes.} whereas Cabello's use of abstract Voronoi diagrams requires the sites to lie on a single hole.
 Assuming that the sites lie on a single hole would significantly simplify multiple components of our construction of Voronoi diagrams, but has its drawbacks.
 Most concretely, it leads to a more complicated and less elegant algorithm for diameter due to the need to ``fill-up" holes.
-Indeed, in~\cite{Cabello}, Cabello defers the entire description of this technical issue to the full version of his paper.
 More generally, allowing multiple holes in the construction of Voronoi diagrams leads to a stronger interface that can be more suitable, easier to use, and perhaps even crucial for other applications of Voronoi diagrams on planar graphs beyond {\sc diameter}.
 As an anonymous reviewer pointed out, computing the diameter of a graph embedded on a surface of genus $g$ seems to reduce to the planar case with $O(g)$ holes.

 \ifdefined\fullver We next list the parts of our Voronoi construction algorithm that would be simplified by assuming that all sites lie on a single hole.
 We hope this can assist the reader in navigating through some of the more technically challenging parts of the paper. (i) Parts of the procedure for finding trichromatic vertices in Section~\ref{sec:trichrom} can be made simpler when considering just a single hole.
-See, e.g., Section~\ref{sec:tri-single}. (ii) In the algorithm for merging Voronoi diagrams in Section~\ref{sec:voronoi}, only the single hole case (Section~\ref{sec:single}) is required.
+See, e.g., Section~\ref{sec:overview}. (ii) In the algorithm for merging Voronoi diagrams in Section~\ref{sec:voronoi}, only the single hole case (Section~\ref{sec:single}) is required.
 Sections~\ref{sec:double}--~\ref{sec:final} are not required. (iii) In the mechanism for reporting the furthest vertex from a site in Section~\ref{sec:prep_max}, the extension for dealing with multiple holes (Section~\ref{sec:max_holes}) is not required. \fi